ocl226/ocl226.github.io/README.md

 ## Self-Introduction

-Hi, my name is Olivia Link and I'm a junior studying journalism at Lehigh University.
-I am currently involved in the Brown and White, Lehigh's student newspaper, as an Associate Photo Editor, Sports Reporter, and Photographer.
+Hi, my name is Olivia Link and I'm a junior studying journalism with a double minor in Psychology and Population Health at Lehigh University.
+I am currently involved in the [Brown and White] (https://thebrownandwhite.com), Lehigh's student newspaper, as an Associate Photo Editor, Sports Reporter, and Photographer.
 I'm also a leasing and marketing assistant at the Marshall Valley, a brand new student-living community here in Bethlehem.